-\paragraph{Dynamics.} We define the dynamics of ITPNs as a Maude ``interpreter'' for such nets.
+op inhibited : Marking Marking -> Bool . --- Inhibited transition eq inhibited(M, empty) = false . eq inhibited((P |-> N2) ; M, (P |-> N) ; INHIBIT) = ((N > 0) and (N2 >= N)) or inhibited(M, INHIBIT) . \end{maude} \paragraph{Dynamics.} We define the dynamics of ITPNs as a Maude ``interpreter'' for such nets.
 The concrete ITPN semantics in~\cite{paris-paper} dynamically adjusts the ``time intervals'' of non-inhibited transitions when time elapses.
-Unfortunately, the definitions in~\cite{paris-paper} seem slightly contradictory (even with non-empty firing intervals): On the one hand, time interval end-points should be non-negative, and only enabled transitions have intervals in the states; on the other hand, the definition of time and discrete transitions in~\cite{paris-paper} mentions $\forall t\in T, I'(t) = ...$ and $\marking \geq\relPre(\transition) \implies \rightEP{\interval'(\transition)}\geq 0$, which seems superfluous if all end-points are non-negative.
+Unfortunately, the definitions in~\cite{paris-paper} seem slightly contradictory (even with non-empty firing intervals): On the one hand, time interval end-points should be non-negative, and only enabled transitions have intervals in the states; on the other hand, the definition of time and discrete transitions in~\cite{paris-paper} mentions $\forall t\in T, I'(t) = ...$ and $\marking \geq\relPre(\transition) \implies \! \rightEP{\!\interval'(\transition)}\geq 0$, which seems superfluous if all end-points are non-negative.
 Taking the definition of time and transition steps in~\cite{paris-paper} (our Definition~\ref{def:pnet-semantics}) leads us to time intervals where the right end-points of disabled transitions could have \emph{negative} values.
 This has some disadvantages: (i) ``time values'' can be negative numbers; (ii) we have counterintuitive ``intervals'' $[0, -r]$ where the right end-point is smaller than the left end-point; (iii) the reachable ``state spaces'' (in suitable discretizations) could be infinite when these negative values could be unbounded.

 To have a simple and well-defined semantics, we use ``clocks'' instead of ``decreasing intervals''; a clock denotes how long the corresponding transition has been enabled (but not inhibited).
 Furthermore, to reduce the state space, the clocks of disabled transitions are always zero.
 The resulting semantics is equivalent to the (most natural interpretation of the) one in~\cite{paris-paper} in a way made precise in Theorem~\ref{thm:ground}.